-At age 15 I joined band with Sib Hashian on drums, Johnny V, the other guitar player, seemed to know every song there was.
+At age 15 I joined a band with Sib Hashian on drums, Johnny V, the other guitar player, seemed to know every song there was.
 He would often call out a key and a song title, count it off, and off we would go.
 It was a real learning experience.
 We would sometimes play in a nightclub 7 days a week, 7 sets a night.
 The go-go dancers were very friendly though.
-Sib and I are still playing together to this day, although the venues have changed.

 When I started college I tried to put music aside to concentrate on my studies in Geology.
 That didn't last long though and soon I had a band with an old high school friend.
 I was at Boston University and he was across the river at MIT.
 We practiced in the basement of his fraternity house and played their parties.
 This was the real "Animal House!"
 We decided to add a keyboard player, and I put an ad in the Boston Phoenix.
 Tom Scholz answered the ad.
 He had just graduated from MIT with a master's degree in 5 years and was looking to do something musical outside the corporate world he had entered.